Whats your name:

 I feel that the industry had kept a keen eye toward providing the necessary tools for consumers to embrace a transportation mindset.
 What we need now is a greater level of industry advocacy for change in our governments priority ladder…bicycle lanes, public facilities, and other support systems that promote commuting.

-Switching subjects, what are you most excited about at NAHBS?
+re you most excited about at NAHBS?

 Sunday evening when it’s over 🙂 … honestly, I enjoy the interaction with prospective customers but my most favored aspect is socializing with fellow builders.
 When you work by yourself all year with only a few phone calls or forum posts to keep in touch with like minded folks, it’s nice to share a good meal and stimulating conversation.